Kaledin's degeneration theorem and topological Hochschild homology: Freeness results and degeneration in families

 Combining the above two inequalities, we obtain $\dim_k \pi_* ( M \otimes_A k) \dim_k \pi_*(A) \leq \dim_k \pi_*(M)$, which shows that the converse of \eqref{ineqh} holds and $M$ is free.
 Moreover, equality holds in \eqref{relineq}, so that the $S^1$-Tate spectral sequence for $M$ degenerates and $M$ is formal.

 We now treat the general case.
 Clearly it suffices to treat the case where $A$ is a compact object of the $\infty$-category of connective $\mathbf{E}_\infty$-algebras over $\mathbb{Q}$.
-In this case, $\pi_0(A)$ is noetherian and the homotopy groups $\pi_i(A)$ are finitely generated $\pi_0(A)$-modules.
+In this case, $\pi_0(A)$ is noetherian (as a finitely generated $\mathbb{Q}$-algebra) and the homotopy groups $\pi_i(A)$ are finitely generated $\pi_0(A)$-modules.
 We thus suppose $A$ is of this form.

 To check the above statements, it suffices to replace $A$ by its localization at any prime ideal of $\pi_0(A)$.
 Thus, we may assume that $\pi_0(A)$ is local.
 Let $x_1, \dots, x_n \in \pi_0(A)$ be a system of generators of the maximal ideal.
 For each $r > 0$, we let $A'_r = A/(x_1^r, \dots, x_n^r)$.
 Note moreover that $A'_r \simeq \varprojlim \tau_{\leq m} A'_r$ and that $ \varprojlim_r A'_r $ is the completion of $A$, which is in particular faithfully flat over $A$.
 By the above analysis, $M \otimes_{A} \tau_{\leq m} A'_r$ is a free $\tau_{\leq m} A'$-module for each $m,r$ and the Tate spectral sequence degenerates.
 Now we can let $m, r \to \infty$.
 Since $M$ is perfect as an $A$-module, it follows that $M$ is free, as desired, and the $S^1$-action is formal. \end{proof}